RevolutionPrep/best_practices/README.md

   patch them.)
 * [Do not program
   defensively.](http://www.erlang.se/doc/programming_rules.shtml#HDR11)
 * Keep the code simple and subjective.
-Each method should have a single, well-defined responsibility.
+Each method, and class should have a single, well-defined responsibility.
 * Avoid more than three levels of block nesting.
 * Don't overdesign.
 Overly complex solutions tend to be brittle and hard to